gabygm/WeatherAPI/README.md

 ```sh
 pipenv install
 ```
-Add secrets, copy the example.env file and rename it to .env and then fill in the secrets
+Add secrets, copy the example.env file and rename it to .env and then fill in the secrets, if you need to change the cache time put the time in seconds in the variable ```CACHE_TIME_SECONDS```
 ```
 URL="PUT HERE YOUR WEATHER URL SERVICE"
 APP_ID="PUT HERE YOUR SECRET KEY"